sjorsmallon/mallib/readme.md

 Cmake generates a 64 bit solution (????), but we need to change the build settings to build a lib instead of a DLL. furthermore, we need to change the `code generation -> runtime library` field to either Multithreaded or multithreaded DLL (we're building libs, so that does not apply here).

+# use of FMT
+FMT is only used in the glue parts of the engine, not in the classes / other files. any error reporting there is done using `cerr` (for now).

 # TODO